 Like your dog when he was a puppy and required special attention and care, that added attention and care is just as critical when they are reaching their senior years.
 Today we will focus on three things to keep your senior dog happy and healthy.

 Make Sure Your Dog Has Twice Yearly Veterinary Visits For Good Senior Dog Health

-Daily Exercise For Your Senior Dog Is Essential For Your Senior Dog Health
+Daily Exercise For Your Senior Dog Is Essential For Your Older Dogs Health

-We Are What We Eat-Giving Your Dog The Best Senior Dog Food
+We Are What We Eat: Giving Your Old Dog The Best Senior Dog Food

 We are what we eat!
 We have all been told that, and we get the option of choosing how healthy or unhealthy we want to eat.
 Unfortunately, your senior Fido cannot tell you if that senior dog food you are feeding him or her is giving them all their nutritional needs.

 Commonly older dogs require more protein than younger dogs.
 Make sure and feed your senior dog food is rich in protein, high in fiber, easily digestible, and has plenty of moisture.
 Your senior dog requires more moisture in their food for proper digestion.